-Most high school seniors are ready to breathe a big sigh of relief reaching their spring semester.
+Most high school seniors are ready to breathe a big sigh of relief reaching their spring semester thinking they’re safe from making any college application mistakes.
 Unfortunately, the college admissions process doesn’t end just because you submitted your applications.
 In fact, even after completing all the college applications and submitting test scores, there are five things high school seniors can do to ruin their chances of attending college in September.
-And they don’t all have to do with being accepted-there are things other than rejection that can keep you from starting classes in September.
+And they don’t all have to do with being accepted-there are things other than rejection that can keep you from starting classes in the Fall.

 Don’t submit the FAFSA